ThanhNam-Tech/im-learning-fr-/Lec 3.md

 Functions are reusable blocks of code that can be called from anywhere in a program to perform a specific task.
 They help avoid repeating the same code by allowing you to write it once and reuse it with different inputs.
 For example, a get_average(scores) function can calculate the average for any class just by passing in that class’s scores.
+## 3.5 Python Hash Table
+A hash table is a data structure that stores data as key–value pairs, enabling fast lookups (average O(1)) instead of scanning an entire array.
+Keys should be as unique as possible to avoid duplicates and collisions.
+## 3.6 Python Conditionals
+Conditional statements let a program make decisions by executing different code blocks depending on whether a Boolean condition is true or false.
+In Python, this is typically done using if, elif, and else, often combined with logical operators (and, or, not) to form more complex conditions.
+## 3.7 Python Loops
+This lesson explains the concept of loops in programming, demonstrating how while and for loops work in Python with examples such as printing numbers and calculating the average of a list.
+Loops allow computers to repeat tasks efficiently and handle large amounts of data without effort.
+## 3.8 Python Numpy
+This lesson introduces NumPy, a powerful Python library for numerical computing. np.arange(start, stop, step) creates sequences of numbers (e.g., np.arange(0, 12, 2) → [0, 2, 4, 6, 8, 10]).
+reshape() changes the shape of an array without changing its data.
+NumPy arrays make operations on large datasets much faster and easier compared to Python lists.
+## 3.9 Python Pandas
+Learned how to create pandas DataFrames from NumPy arrays, customize column names, and access rows/columns using iloc.
+Also practiced exploring data with .describe(), .index, and .columns to understand structure and summary statistics.
+## 3.10 Python Variables
+Variables in Python are identifiers that store values in memory, so you can later retrieve or manipulate them.
+Defining variables is simple (x = 3, y = 6, z = x + y), and Python infers data types automatically (integers, floats, strings, booleans), unlike strongly typed languages (e.g., Java).
+We also covered order of operations (parentheses, multiplication/division before addition/subtraction), comments using #, and examples with different variable types and expressions.
+This makes variables the foundation for writing programs and performing computations.